PICTURE: CHURCH PARADE, WELLINGTON AVENUE, ALDERSHOT, HAMPSHIRE

 ‘NOT WARRIORS – JUST MEN: IMAGES FROM THE BATTLE FRONT – 1914 AND 2013’, AN EXHIBITION OF ART BY TWO ONE-TIME ARMY CHILDREN

-TACA has received news of ‘Not Warriors – Just Men: Images from the Battle Front – 1914 and 2013’, an art exhibition featuring works by Ron Olley and Anna Redwood, both of whom grew up as army children.
+To read about ‘Not Warriors – Just Men: Images from the Battle Front – 1914 and 2013’, an art exhibition featuring works by one-time army children Ron Olley and Anna Redwood, click here.

 PERSONAL STORY: SWIMMING WITH DOLPHINS, A REMARKABLE INCIDENT WITNESSED EN ROUTE TO JAMAICA, 1951